MCamner/Design-Prototype/tools/mqmirror/README.md

 - `search` — search the command library
 - `copy` — copy a command to clipboard
 - `run` — run a selected command safely
+- `inspect` — inspect the frontmost app/window and suggest terminal equivalents
+- `watch` — watch the frontmost app/window context and suggest commands when it changes
-- `watch` — watch app launch/switch events
+- `watch-events` — watch app launch/switch events via PyObjC
 - `--json` — output machine-readable data where supported

+## App context inspection

+`inspect` and `watch` use macOS AppleScript/System Events to read the frontmost app, active window title, Finder path/selection, and browser tab URL where available.

+macOS may ask for Accessibility or Automation permission the first time this runs.

 ## Direction